View Student Opportunities

 The Dodd occupies two separate buildings on Broad Street in downtown Athens.
 Broad Street Two comprises our highly rated Interior Design Area.
 This space was designed by and for the Interior Design area and functions as a self-contained design program.

-Located walking distance from downtown Athens is the Lamar Dodd School of Art Thomas Street Art Complex.
-Thomas Street has a woodshop, metal fabrication shop, jewelers studio with enameling room, raising room, and soldering stations and foundry.
+Located within walking distance from downtown Athens is the Lamar Dodd School of Art Thomas Street Art Complex.
+Thomas Street has a woodshop, metal fabrication shop, foundry, and jewelry studios with enameling, raising room, soldering stations and casting facilities.

 The Lamar Dodd School of Art's Main Art Building is housed in a spacious, eco-conscious building located on east campus in close proximity to other facilities dedicated to the arts on campus including the Hugh Hodgson School of Music, the University of Georgia